inductiva/inductiva/docs-sources/openfast/generate-turbsim-dataset/sections/section2.md

 # Run a Single Simulation
-First, we will run a single TurbSIM simulation using the [`90m_12mps_twr.inp`](https://github.com/OpenFAST/r-test/tree/v4.0.2/glue-codes/openfast/5MW_Baseline) wind example available in the OpenFAST repository.
+First, we will run a single TurbSim simulation using the [`90m_12mps_twr.inp`](https://github.com/OpenFAST/r-test/tree/v4.0.2/glue-codes/openfast/5MW_Baseline) wind example available in the OpenFAST repository.
 This should be straightforward as all the necessary input files are already prepared as described in the previous section.

 ## Code Overview
-The Python code required to run a TurbSIM simulation using the Inductiva API follows a consistent structure.
+The Python code required to run a TurbSim simulation using the Inductiva API follows a consistent structure.
 We adapt it for this specific use case, as shown below.

 ```python